 In addition to the lectures, we usually organise 2 Study Days a year and visits, all of which tend to book up rather quickly and we have a variety of volunteering projects; we are particularly proud of our Church Recording and Youth projects.

 We also ask for a one-off joining fee (usually £10) to help with administration costs.
-If planning to join us for the remainder of the 2020-21 season, please contact us for a revised subscription.

 Note that Visits and Study Days are charged for separately.